Bare Root Plants – everything you need to know

 What age and size are the bare roots that you sell?

-We send roots of plants that are at least one year old so – in most cases – the plants will flower in their first year of growing in your garden.
+We send roots of plants that have been growing for at least one season so – in most cases – the plants will flower in their first year of growing in your garden.
 Roots come in all shapes and sizes, and sometimes they include both new and old growth of unverifiable age.
 If it is a large root, we may divide it or take a cutting and count one ‘bare root plant’ as a cutting with a healthy bud or ‘eye’ that will grow into a single plant.
-And if the roots are small and tangled we may bundle a few together so that they grow into a single clump.

 How do you send bare root plants?